MerginMaps/docs/src/misc/write-docs/index.md

         * Correct: "Putting your project in the cloud"
         * Wrong: ~~"Putting Your Project in the Cloud"~~
         * Never shorten the names of components (e.g. Mergin Maps Input)
+    * Titles and headers should contain specific keywords to return relevant search results:
+        * Correct: "Further reading about projections and transformations"
+        * Wrong: ~~"Further reading"~~

 ## Questions